vincentiusmartin/trace-editor/README.md

 <pre>python trace-editor.py -ioimbalance -files &lt;disk0&gt;.trace &lt;disk1&gt;.trace &lt;disk2&gt;.trace -granularity 300</pre>

 <p>
-6. Check the busiest or the most loaded (in kB) time for a specific disk in a directory (before preprocessed) <br />
+6. Check the busiest or the most loaded (in kB) time for a specific disk in a directory <br />
 Busiest = a time range with the largest number of requests <br />
 Most Loaded = a time range with the largest total requests size <br />
 <br />